 John has served as CEO, AT&T Entertainment Group, since 2015.
-He is responsible for leading strategy, marketing and operations around the development and distribution of a premier entertainment experience for customers through multiple channels anywhere.
+He is responsible for leading strategy, marketing and operations around the development and distribution of a premier, mobile, entertainment experience for customers through multiple channels anywhere.
 John previously served as Group President and Chief Strategy Officer of AT&T from 2012 through 2015 where he had responsibility for AT&T's strategy and corporate development functions.
 John also served as President and CEO of AT&T Business Solutions, where he was responsible for serving AT&T's business customers worldwide.
-John has held a number of other roles at AT&T, including President and Chief Executive Officer of AT&T Operations, Chief Technology Officer and Chief Information Officer.
-He is a member of the Cotton Bowl Athletic Association and is on the Board of Visitors at the Anderson Graduate School of Management at UCLA.
+John has held a number of other roles at AT&T, including President and Chief Information Officer.
+He is a member of the Board of Advisors at the Anderson Graduate School of Management at UCLA.